 6) Where to Stay in Bovec

-Here are a few highly rated and recommended options that will be great choices to stay at during a visit:
+Here are a few highly rated and recommended options that will be top choices to stay at during a visit:

 That about wraps up a guide to the Slap Virje Waterfall near Bovec, Slovenia.
 If you have any questions or comments, be sure to add them in below.